 Just as any good hiring process has multiple phases, the best hiring decisions can be made by comparing several candidates for the same position.
 In most organizations, much of the decision to hire centers around interview performance.
 And yet, interviews are quite subjective and tend to result in the best candidate being chosen only about 50% of the time.
 Assessing a candidate is a different way to interview, and the results provide structured, objective data that allows for a direct comparison of candidates as well as a significantly more informed final decision.

 I am not suggesting that reports could or should replace the need for interviews.
 Instead, the two methods should be combined for extra insight.
 There is so much to say on that use alone, I must save it for future posts.

 3. Manager-Employee Pairing

-Sometimes the same position is open across several teams, each of which have their own manager.
+Sometimes the same position is open across several teams, each of which has its own manager.
 In these situations, reports—both on the new hire and the team manager—can help you make the most effective assignment.
 Trait and characteristic surveys can help everyone anticipate the natural interpersonal dynamics (strengths, weaknesses, and points of contention), which are likely to surface.
-When all who will be involved are given advanced notice of the benefits and the challenges they are likely to experience, better informed decisions can be made that will lead to more productivity and less conflict.
+When all who will be involved are given advanced notice of the benefits and the challenges they are likely to experience, better-informed decisions can be made that will lead to more productivity and less conflict.

 4. Improving Team Performance